(206) 329-4444 Fax

 Seattle, WA 98104

-Capitol Hill Medical is a gay focused clinic that exists to serve the unique medical needs of the Seattle LGBT community.
-We are gay doctors and gay clinicians in Seattle offering primary care services to gays, lesbians, bisexuals, and trans* patients.
+Capitol Hill Medical is an LGBTQ focused clinic that exists to serve the unique medical needs of the Seattle LGBTQ community.
+We are LGBTQ doctors and LGBTQ clinicians in Seattle offering primary care services to gays, lesbians, bisexuals, trans,* and queer patients.
 We are also certified by the American Academy of HIV Medicine as HIV specialists, and offer hormone therapy to our trans* patients who are in transition.

 (The use of Trans* on this website is intended to include multiple transgender, intersex, and gender-nonconforming identities.)